 Each trip is 20 THB.

-The most popular option among travelers and expats.
+In Chiang Mai, renting a motorcycle is relatively inexpensive.
+For 99 baht per day (24 hours), you can rent a motorcycle with a 100cc engine and two helmets.
+A basic 110cc – 125cc motorcycle costs between 150 and 200 Thai Baht per day.
 Scooters/motorbikes are the ideal method of transport in Chiang Mai.
 You can get easily anywhere without being stucked in traffic jams or worrying about a parking place.
 In addition, they’re easy and inexpensive to maintain.
 Renting a scooter like a Honda Scoopy or Honda Click costs between 100-200 THB per day.
 Manual motorbikes usually cost more, depending on the engine size.
 Expect to pay higher rates when renting from a motorbike shop near main tourist areas such as Thapae Gate or Nimmanhaemin Road.
 As with the cars, inspect your bike properly before paying.